smcclab/smc-course/index.md

 [COMP6470](https://programsandcourses.anu.edu.au/2022/course/comp6470).

 {:.warn-box}
-Laptop Ensemble is now full!
-You may still fill in the expression of interest form below to get on a waiting list.
+Laptop Ensemble is now full and applications have closed.
+Accepted applicants will receive a permission code from CECS Student Services.

+{% comment %}
 Enrolment for ANU Laptop Ensemble is by permission code, and there are two steps:

 - ~~Fill in the [expression of interest form